bluescrn/AmiBLEHID/README.md

 There is an existing project, [Unijoysticle](https://github.com/ricardoquesada/unijoysticle2), that uses an ESP32-WROOM32 and provides compatibility with far more devices by supporting Bluetooth Classic, but it's a relatively bulky board and requires external power.
 This is an attempt to build a smaller neater 'dongle' using the same approach, albeit with more limited functionality.

+## Features

+- Mouse speed control (cycle 5 levels via button on board, or hold middle mouse button)
+- Mouse emulation using right analog stick when using a controller and Amiga joystick port 1
+- 'Up-to-jump' mode - Maps the 2nd button to joystick up

 ## Code

 The code side of things is based around [NimBLE Arduino](https://docs.arduino.cc/libraries/nimble-arduino/) and [this HID report parsing code](https://github.com/pasztorpisti/hid-report-parser)

 ## Limitations

-BLE game controllers are very uncommon, the only common one that I'm aware of is the latest model of Xbox controller, which works well.
-Would love to know if there's any more good ones out there.
+BLE game controllers are very uncommon, the only common+good ones that I'm aware of are the latest model of Xbox controller and the 8BitDo Ultimate Wireless 2.

 Only supports two joystick/mouse buttons.
-Supporting the CD32 button protocol would significantly complicate things.
-And using a single 74HC05 limits it to 6 outputs at the moment (4 directions, 2 buttons)
+Investigating

 The USB-C port on the ESP32 module isn't currently supported for wired mice/controllers.
 Would be nice to support that, but the additional current draw may well be too much for the Amiga joystick port

-## Compatible/Tested devices
+## Tested+Compatible devices

-Not many yet:
+Controllers:

-Xbox Series S/X controller - Works well (this is the version with USB-C and the extra 'share' button in the centre.
+- Xbox Series S/X controller (this is the version with USB-C and the extra 'share' button in the centre.
 Previous versions aren't BLE)
+- 8BitDo Ultimate 2 Wireless

+Mice:
-KeyChron M3 Wireless Mouse - Works well
+- KeyChron M3 Wireless Mouse
-Logitech MX Anywhere 3 - Works but doesn't stay paired (Need to investigate further)
+- Logitech MX Anywhere 3
+- Razer Atheris